neo-project/docs/docs/en-us/network/private-chain/solo.md

 # Build a private chain with one node

-NEO-CLI supports generating blocks without consensus nodes, which means you can set up a private chain with one node.
-To simplify the process, you can directly down the project [NEO-Private-Net](https://github.com/chenzhitong/NEO-Private-Net) to run the private chain quickly.
+Neo-CLI supports generating blocks without consensus nodes, which means you can set up a private chain with one node.
+To simplify the process, you can directly down the project [Neo-Private-Net](https://github.com/chenzhitong/NEO-Private-Net) to run the private chain quickly.

 Alternatively, you can build a private chain with one node from scratch, which will be elaborated in the following sections.

 ## Prerequisites

-1. Refer to [Installation of NEO-CLI](../../node/cli/setup.md) to install NEO-CLI.
+1. Refer to [Installation of NEO-CLI](../../node/cli/setup.md) to install Neo-CLI.

 2. Run Neo-CLI and enter the command `create wallet <path>` to create a wallet, e.g. `create wallet 1.json`: